Got Milk? Project

 The ‘Got Milk?'
 Project

-The purpose of this research is to explore whether mothers whose infants are located in a side-car crib will experience the onset of LII earlier than mothers whose infants are located in stand-alone bassinettes.
+The purpose of this research was to explore whether mothers whose infants are located in a side-car crib will experience the onset of LII earlier than mothers whose infants are located in stand-alone bassinettes.
 We believe that this is the result of increased prolactin production by women experiencing more frequent suckling.